SomyaAgar/DiamondPricePrediction/README.md

 ## Dataset

-The dataset used is obtained from Kaggle (https://www.kaggle.com/datasets/amitabhajoy/bengaluru-house-price-data), **Bengaluru House Data**, which contains 10 independent variables (icluding id) :
+The dataset used is obtained from Kaggle (https://www.kaggle.com/competitions/playground-series-s3e8/data), **Tabular Gemstone Price Dataset**, which contains 10 independent variables (icluding id) :

 - id : unique identifier of each diamond
 - carat : Carat (ct.) refers to the unique unit of weight measurement used exclusively to weigh gemstones and diamonds.